Who we are

 Our Team

-Our Council has voting members who represent a certain area of food system expertise, and resource members who provide support on behalf of their organization.
-Both voting and resource members represent different sectors of Sudbury’s food system:
+Our Council has members who represent a certain area of food system expertise, and organization representatives who provide support on behalf of their organization.
+Both members and organization representatives represent different sectors of Sudbury’s food system:

 - Academia